NREL/OpenStudio-user-documentation/docs/measures/measure_writing_guide.md

 end
 ```

 The first command is to get all the spaces in the model.
 Whenever you want a vector of a certain class of objects from a model, the command is "get#{ClassName}s" (e.g., getThermalZones, getSpaces).
 Next you start a loop that iterates through all spaces in the model.
 Within this loop the next command checks to see if the space has a thermal zone assigned.
-Now you begin to get into the programming weeds… be patient, this is one of the hardest parts to understand.
+Now you begin to get into the programming weeds... be patient, this is one of the hardest parts to understand.

 #### Optionals and .get
 OpenStudio is written in C++, and translated to be available in Ruby by software called SWIG.
 This auto-translation leaves one artifact that Ruby users generally do not deal with:  the "optional" return type.